Below is our list of 10 sustainable building products that fight climate change.

 Most recently, researchers have discovered how to make concrete using recycled glass, which is an effort to turn waste into industrial flooring.
-The glass in the mixture replaces sand as it is ground down into sand.
+The glass in the mixture replaces sand as it is ground down into the sand.
 Other uses include parking lots and roads.
 Substituting sand with recycled glass produces a stronger polymer cement.
-Polymer is water-resistant and is ideal for areas with heavy traffic such as service stations, retail malls, and airports.
+A polymer is water-resistant and is ideal for areas with heavy traffic such as service stations, retail malls, and airports.

 The more development that continues in the world, the more devastating the effects on the environment.
 Responsible development using environmentally-friendly materials has become a necessity for responsible growth.